TCE-Innovation/Subcontractor-Automation/docs/techSpecs/futureConsiderations.md

 ## Tips
 * If a flow fails to run, debug the flow and rerun the flow by clicking on the failed run and clicking "Resubmit" as this will not use up another Plumsail submission.
+* This documentation was created in the last two weeks of our internship.
+The original documentation Word Document that we were working on throughout the internship can be found here (it may be outdated): [https://judlauent.sharepoint.com/:w:/s/TCEInnovation/EbuxTeRDPmxGoOcbfOaEysEB4_idfI3x9IEexufmbTFBqQ?e=wQ9qzX](https://judlauent.sharepoint.com/:w:/s/TCEInnovation/EbuxTeRDPmxGoOcbfOaEysEB4_idfI3x9IEexufmbTFBqQ?e=wQ9qzX)

 ## In the Future